Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 “Meh,” I thought.
 “What’s the worst that could happen?”
 I gave the group their first warmup: advance-step forwards, then a jump back.

-My student adopted the stance, made the advance-step, then jumped back.
-She landed on her back leg, her back foot pointed at a perfect right-angle to her direction, and promptly dislocated her back knee.
+My student adopted her new-found stance.
+She made the advance-step.
+Then she jumped back.
+She landed on her back leg, her back foot pointed at a perfect right-angle to the direction of her landing.
+This dislocated her back knee.

 It was her first day at the club.